 Plunging into the theme of gears and their calculations, I've encountered involute and evolvent terms.
-I thought that's interesting and they deserve a separate calculators, see them below.
-First is for the involute and two others are for finding the angle by the given involute.
+I thought that's interesting, and they deserve separate calculators, see them below.
+The first is for the involute, and two others are for finding the angle by the given involute.
 For those who are interested - the text about the involute is following the calculators.

 So, in the differential geometry of curves evolvent is a curve, normal of which is tangent to the original curve at each point (see Эвольвента в Википедии).

-Because it's hard to grasp everything above I'll retell you a figurative definition as it's described at the English version of the article (see.
+Because it's hard to grasp everything above, I'll retell you a figurative definition as it's described in the English version of the article (see.
 Involute on Wikipedia).

 So, imagine a spool of thread, where the free end of the thread is lying on the spool.
-If you take this free end and start unwinding the thread while keeping it tight, the end of the thread will describe some curve that will be an evolvent of the circle (spool is an original curve that is a circle).
+If you take this free end and start unwinding the thread while keeping it tight, the thread's end will describe some curve that will be an evolvent of the circle (spool is an original curve that is a circle).

 (Источник - Википедия).
 The red line is an original curve(circle), the black line is a stretched thread, the green line is a trajectory of an end of the thread - the curve that is called the evolvent of the circle.

 I think the term evolvent got much clearer for you after the picture above.
-Now, let's see what kind of function is this.
+Now, let's see what kind of function this is.
 The picture I've made will help:

 The section at this picture equals the arc (because this is our "thread").
 Angle "φ" equals to the arc that is called evolvent angle of roll and consist of a sum of "θ" angle (evolvent angle)"α" angle (angle of pressure).
 The arcs lenght is